 The difficulty that most people seemed to have had is that Lilo & Stitch is an atypical Disney film.
 While most Disney films hold family as a sacred cow above all else, Lilo & Stitch wilfully celebrates family dysfunctionality.
 The heroine is an orphan who definitely has some social adjustment issues, her sister is raising her in a less than entirely Youth Services-approved manner – indeed, a major subplot involves the sister’s fight to stop Youth Services taking Lilo away from her care.

 Perhaps the oddest aspect of Lilo & Stitch is its ethnic backdrop, focusing on Hawaiian culture.
 In the early 1990s, during their reconstruction phase, Disney films – in particular Aladdin (1992) and The Lion King (1994) – were accused of pandering to racial stereotypes.
-Disney then started making scrupulous efforts to embrace different racial/cultural groups – Pocahontas (1995) with its revisionist focus on American Indian history, Mulan (1998) and its historical Chinese setting, The Emperor’s New Groove and its gonzo adaptation of Aztec culture, the Inuit culture of Brother Bear (2003), the African-American themed The Princess and the Frog (2009) and Pacific Island culture in Moana (2016).
+Disney then started making scrupulous efforts to embrace different racial/cultural groups – Pocahontas (1995) with its revisionist focus on American Indian history, Mulan (1998) and its historical Chinese setting, The Emperor’s New Groove and its gonzo adaptation of Aztec culture, the Inuit culture of Brother Bear (2003), the African-American themed The Princess and the Frog (2009), Pacific Island culture in Moana (2016), the cross-Asian cultural focus of Raya and the Last Dragon (2021) and the South American culture of Encanto (2021).
 The results are oddly interesting.

 There were three video/dvd released sequels Stitch!
 The Movie (2003), Lilo & Stitch 2: Stitch Has a Glitch (2005) and Leroy & Stitch (2006), while the film was later expanded into an animated tv series Lilo & Stitch: The Series (2003-7).

 Directors Dean DeBlois and Chris Sanders subsequently went onto make How to Train Your Dragon (2010) for DreamWorks Animation.
 Sanders later co-directed The Croods (2013) for DreamWorks, while DeBlois solo directed How to Train Your Dragon 2 (2014) and How to Train Your Dragon: The Hidden World (2019).